 MRI aids in evaluating the liver, pancreas, and other abdominal organs.
 It is instrumental in detecting liver tumors, pancreatic disorders, and gastrointestinal abnormalities.

-In the realm of women’s health, pelvic MRI assists in diagnosing conditions like uterine fibroids, ovarian cysts, and endometriosis.
+Furthermore, in the realm of women’s health, pelvic MRI assists in diagnosing conditions like uterine fibroids, ovarian cysts, and endometriosis.

 MRI is also considered a valuable tool in pediatric medicine, aiding in the assessment of congenital anomalies, brain and spinal cord disorders, and childhood cancers.